 Previously, Borthwick was head of Global Investment Grade Debt Capital Markets, a position he held since joining the company in October 2005.
 Borthwick spent the prior 12 years at Goldman Sachs.

 Borthwick is active in charitable and philanthropic activities.
-He is a member of the board of directors of the Posse Foundation, one of the most comprehensive and renowned college access and youth development programs in the United States.
+He is a member of the national board of directors of the Posse Foundation, one of the most comprehensive and renowned college access and youth development programs in the United States.